VoltRipper verdict

 Why look for an alternative?

-The Stark is a magnificent bike — and a $13,490, closed-course, expert-only race machine.
+The Stark Varg MX is a magnificent bike — and a $11,990, closed-course, expert-only race machine.
 Unless you're seriously racing motocross, you're paying for capability you can't use on a trail.
 It also isn't street-legal and isn't a bike to learn on.
-If any of that describes you, one of the alternatives below gives you most of the fun for a fraction of the price.
+If road legality is the reason you're hesitating, Stark's Varg EX is the separate road-legal enduro sibling; if price or race focus is the issue, one of the alternatives below gives you most of the fun for a fraction of the price.

 The best alternatives, by how much bike you need

-You want the closest full-size feel for less → Sur-Ron Storm Bee (~$8,999, Score 88) The nearest thing to the Stark's big-bike presence: a full-size 104V moto with 22.5 kW and a 75 mph top speed, for about $4,500 less.
+You want the closest full-size feel for less → Sur-Ron Storm Bee (~$8,999, Score 96) The nearest thing to the Stark's big-bike presence: a full-size 104V moto with 22.5 kW and an official 68.3 mph top speed, for about $2,991 less.
 It's not a pro race bike, but for a big, fast, do-everything machine with the deep Sur-Ron ecosystem behind it, it's the closest step down.

-You want premium power, still under Stark money → Dust Moto Hightail (~$10,950, Score 78) The second-most-powerful bike we list (32 kW) in a full-size, American-made package — premium build, real presence, and ~$2,500 less than the Stark.
-The pick if you want a high-end full-size bike without the pro-MX price.
+You want premium power, still under Stark money → Dust Moto Hightail (~$10,950, Score 86) The most power we list outside the two Starks — 32 kW, tied with the Talaria Komodo — in a full-size, American-made package with premium build and real presence.
+Against the Varg MX it is about $1,000 less ($10,950 vs $11,990).
+The pick if you want a high-end full-size bike without the pro-MX price (see it against the value full-size Sur-Ron in Storm Bee vs Hightail).

-You want the most speed and power per dollar → Altis Sigma (~$4,799, Score 86) The value bombshell: 25 kW and 80 mph — actually faster than the Stark's stock top speed — for barely a third of the price.
+You want the most speed and power per dollar → Altis Sigma (~$5,299, Score 90) The value bombshell: 25 kW and an 80 mph top-speed claim — a real ~70+ mph, right in Stark stock-speed territory — for barely under half the price.
 You give up the Stark's race suspension and support depth, but on raw performance-per-dollar nothing is close.

-You want serious power with the best support → Sur-Ron Ultra Bee (~$6,499, Score 89) Half the Stark's price, 24.5 kW, and the deepest aftermarket and resale in the class.
-For a fast, capable bike you can actually mod, fix, and sell easily, it's the smart enthusiast buy — and our highest-scored bike.
+You want serious power with the best support → Sur-Ron Ultra Bee (~$6,499, Score 94) Half the Stark's price, 24.5 kW, and the deepest aftermarket and resale in the class.
+For a fast, capable bike you can actually mod, fix, and sell easily, it's the smart enthusiast buy — and a top-tier score in its own right at 91.

-You want the best value, period → Talaria MX5 Pro (~$4,299, Score 85) Does the large majority of what most riders need for a third of the Stark's price — and it out-scores the Stark on our board (85 vs 83) on value and versatility.
+You want the best value, period → Talaria MX5 Pro (~$4,990, Score 91) Does the large majority of what most riders need for about 40% of the Stark's price — and it out-scores the Varg MX on our board (94 vs 91) on value and versatility.
 Start here if you're not sure you need more.
 See the full Stark vs Talaria breakdown.

 You actually race, amateur/club level → Sur-Ron Storm Bee or Ultra Bee with upgraded suspension Most electric-class racing happens on the Sur-Ron platform, not the Stark.
 Upgrade the suspension and cooling and you're competitive in club and amateur classes for a fraction of Stark money — see our best for racing picks.